Somatochlora sahlbergi: Life History

 Somatochlora sahlbergi is found at pools, ponds and small lakes near treeline and in fens and bogs.
 Pools are typically lined with sedges and contain aquatic mosses, and may be underlain by permafrost.
 The species has been observed in Siberia in clear, cold, slow-moving water surrounded by forest, but this habitat has not been noted in North America.
 In Fennoscandia, S. sahlbergi may be closely associated with palsa mires.
 Larvae are found in the pools, while adults fly around the surrounding habitats.

 Larvae prey upon zooplankton and aquatic insects, while adults feed on flying insects.
 Adults are most active in the afternoon, and do not fly at night, in shade, or in inclement weather.

 Males patrol breeding sites searching for females.
 When a female is found, males grab the female by the head, with copulation occurring in nearby vegetation.
 Females lay eggs in open water away from the shoreline.
 It likely takes up to 4-5 years for larvae to mature due to the short summer season in the breeding range of this species.

 Conservation

-The species is ranked as least concern by the IUCN and as apparently secure (G4) by NatureServe.
+The species is globally ranked as least concern by the IUCN and as apparently secure (G4) by NatureServe.
 In its North American range, the species is ranked as S1 (critically imperiled) in the Northwest Territories.
+In Europe, it is classified as Near Threatened.
 The species may be at risk due to climate change.